Walking on Locusts

-Walking on Locusts is the thirteenth solo studio album by Welsh musician John Cale, released on 24 September 1996 by Hannibal Records.
+Walking on Locusts is the thirteenth solo studio album by the Welsh rock musician John Cale, released on 24 September 1996 by Hannibal Records.
 Cale worked with several guest musicians including David Byrne, Moe Tucker, Dave Soldier with the Soldier String Quartet, B. J. Cole and Erik Sanko.
+It was recorded at Sorcerer Sound in New York City.
 Cale claimed the album evolved from touring with New York City's Soldier String Quartet.
 "Some Friends" was about his former Velvet Underground colleague, Sterling Morrison, who died unexpectedly the previous year.